 What Is the Best Way to Feed My Dog Potatoes?

 Yes, indeed, your furry friend can eat cooked potatoes, as cooking a potato reduces the level of Solanine.
 But there are actually some types of this delicious carb that's better for your pooch than others.

 Sweet potato is one of them.
-That's right, sweet potatoes are a healthier option for your dog's diet over white potatoes because sweet potatoes are way more nutritious; they contain a good source of Vitamin A, Vitamin C, Vitamin B6, Calcium, Potassium, and Magnesium among other nutrients - stuff that's good for your dog's body.
-A piece of plain cooked potato is also fine, just be sure it's free of additives like seasonings, butter, or salt.
+That's right.
+Sweet potatoes are a healthier option for your dog's diet than white potatoes because sweet potatoes are way more nutritious and have antioxidants.
+They contain a good source of Vitamin A, Vitamin C, Vitamin B6, Calcium, Potassium, and Magnesium among other nutrients - stuff that's good for your dog's body.
+But, of course, a piece of plain cooked potato is also fine.
+Just be sure it's free of additives like seasonings, butter, or salt.
 Baked or boiled potatoes are also fine for dogs to eat plain.

-Stay away from anything fried, like french fries or potato chips.
-Mashed potatoes should also be avoided as they can contain a high butter and fat content, and won't sit well with your dog's stomach or digestive system.
+Dog owners should stay away from anything fried, like french fries or potato chips.
+Dogs should also avoid mashed potatoes since they contain a high butter and fat content and won't sit well with your dog's stomach or digestive system.
 It can also cause health problems like pancreatitis and weight gain.

-As with any human foods you are sharing with your furry friend, be sure to feed in moderation and not in large amounts as it's important for your pooch to have a balanced diet.
-If your dog has obesity or diabetes, you should avoid giving him potatoes all together because that can cause blood sugar spikes.
+As with any human foods you share with your furry friend, be sure to feed in moderation and not in large amounts as your pooch needs to have a balanced diet.
+For example, if your dog has obesity or diabetes, you should avoid giving him potatoes altogether because that can cause blood sugar spikes.
 Instead, opt for carrot sticks or green beans.

 Have you ever shared cooked potatoes with your dog?
 Share your secrets on our Wide Open Pets Facebook!